 Competitor submissions due March 3, 2019 at 11:59pm.

 Cerin M. Lindgrensavage ’16

 Model Fairness and Advocacy for Interested Recipients (FAIR) Act: Ensuring Fair and Balanced Treatment of Americans Participating in Social Security Act Programs Through Legal Representation and Counsel

-*This competition is supported in part by the generous contributions of our sponsor(s)
+*This competition has been supported in part by the generous contributions of our sponsor(s) in previous years.

 2014: LexisNexis, BarBri